tshepang/blog/content/computing/Asus Zenbook UX305F.rst

   laptop)

-- Power consumption is very low, and I could easily get 8 hours of battery lifeon this thing with a moderate workload
+- Power consumption is very low, and I could easily get 8 hours of battery life with a moderate workload

 - I loves the touchpad: it's more smooth and large